ModelOriented/DALEXtra/README.md

 describe(feature_importance(explainer))
 ```

-    ## The number of important variables for scikitlearn_model's prediction is 2 out of 17.
+    ## The number of important variables for scikitlearn_model's prediction is 4 out of 17.
-    ##  Variables gender.female, gender.male have the highest importantance.
+    ##  Variables gender.female, gender.male, age have the highest importantance.

 ``` r
 library(iBreakDown)